-DAY 1: Meet at Minnesota's William O'Brien State Park in the morning and travel together with your group to your first campsite at Interstate State Park - Minnesota.
-Unload gear, repack into Duluth packs, and get to know your surroundings among towering white pines and spruce trees.
-Enjoy lunch before participating in a canoe orientation out on the water.
-Explore the pristine Dalles of the St. Croix—large basalt walls, carved into a canyon by ancient glacial meltwaters.
-Enjoy camp games around the fire after dinner.
+Meet at Minnesota's William O'Brien State Park in the morning and travel together with your group to your St. Croix River entry point at Interstate State Park - Minnesota.
+After a group orientation, unload gear, repack into Duluth packs, and get to know your surroundings as you embark down river amongst large basalt walls, carved into a canyon by ancient glacial meltwaters.
+Settle into your first campsite among towering white pines and spruce trees.

-DAY 3: Enjoy a delicious early breakfast, then paddle to your take-out point at William O'Brien State park.
+Take a mid-morning paddle to your take-out point at William O'Brien State park.
 Look for wintergreen and wildflowers.
 Eat one last lunch together before packing for the trip home.
 The trip officially ends in the early afternoon.
-Those who use WI's van transportation will return to Minneapolis in the late afternoon.

 TERRAIN/ROUTE CHOICES: The river banks are generally low throughout this section of the river.
 Sand bars are frequent, and some rocks are scattered along the route.
 There are no portages.
 Routes will depend on the water levels at the time of the trip.

 TYPE OF TRAVEL/DISTANCE: This trip is recommended for families with children age 3 and older.
-Travel in 24-foot cedar strip canoes, which hold 4-8 paddlers, a boat captain, and all necessary gear.
-They are fast and stable boats, designed specifically for trips on big water.
 An average day’s travel will consist of 2-5 hours of paddling depending on the weather.
 The total distance travelled will be 15 – 18 miles.

 WEATHER: Temperatures in the summer months range from 35 F to 100 F. Rainfall can vary and you should expect the possibility of rain.

-YOUR GROUP: The group size ranges from 7 to 14 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 4 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 If you are looking for a family-friendly vacation this is a great choice.
 Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however most people pitch in where they can.
+Wilderness Inquiry staff will assist you in whatever areas you need, however most people pitch in where they can.
 Part of the adventure involves learning about daily camp activities.